The Hidden Half

-The Hidden Half (Nimeh-ye Penhan; نيمه پنهان) is a 2001 controversial drama film, written and directed by Iranian feminist Tahmineh Milani.
-The film stars Niki Karimi, Mohammad Nikbin and Atila Pesiani.
+The Hidden Half (Nimeh-ye Penhan; نيمه پنهان) is a 2001 drama film, written and directed by Iranian feminist Tahmineh Milani.
+The controversial film stars Niki Karimi, Mohammad Nikbin and Atila Pesyani.
 The story is told as a manuscript of Fereshteh Samimi's (Niki Karimi) life, revealing her politically active and romantic past life, to her husband (Mohammad Nikbin).

 The Hidden Half won the award for Best Screenplay in the Asia Pacific Film Festival in 2002.
 In 2001, the movie was nominated for the Golden Pyramid award from the Cairo International Film Festival, and won the award for Best Artistic Contribution, as well as being nominated for the PFS award from the Political Film Society in 2002.